Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Life for a widow can be lonely and hard.
 My mother was a widow for close to 25 years, during which time she often worked two jobs.
 When my father died at age 45, our family was deep in debt.
 He had no life insurance, and because of their indebtedness, my mother spent the next quarter-century living a very frugal life, working hard to pay off the debt that had accumulated when my father was yet alive.

 Although my mother’s life was not easy as a widow, it was not nearly as severe as the life that this unnamed widow in second Kings Chapter 4 had.
 This widow, like my mother, was a godly widow.
 We see from verse 1 that she had been the wife of a man from the company of the prophets.
-The company of the prophets was an ancient version, you might say, of seminary professors.
-They were teachers of God’s Word and they came under severe persecution.
+The company of the prophets were an ancient version, you might say, of seminary professors.
+They were teachers of God’s Word, and they came under severe persecution.

 Whether the widow’s husband had been put to death by wicked Queen Jezebel, who put many other prophets of the Lord to death, or whether he died by natural causes, is not recorded.
 But we do know that she had two sons with her husband.
 And now that she was deep in debt, unable to pay her creditors, her sons were about to be taken away in order to be slaves to the creditor.